alercah/rado/lang.md

 > Syntax: `set` *name* `=` *expression*

-A set action sets the value of the specified flag to the specified value.
-The flag must not be fixed or configurable, and the expression must match the value's type.
+A set action sets a specified variable to the specified value.
+The variable must be dynamic and unfixed.

-### Gain Item

-> Syntax: `gain` (*num-literal*) *name*

-A gain action causes the player to gain or lose a specified item.
-If a quantity (which must be an integer) is specified, then then player gains or loses that quantity instead of only one.

-**This is likely to be revised along with other item stuff.**

 ### Link